m4r35n357/VisualOptimizers/README.md

 ## "stats" script

 Runs a single algorithm (except random) multiple times agains a target value for a single model.
-For each run, the output is green if the result is below the threshold, and red otherwise.
+For each run, the output is green if the result is below a user-supplied threshold, and red otherwise.

 Parameter | Meaning
 ----------|-----------